Launch your project !

 Upload your project

 Plug the device you want to upload to your computer with an USB cable.
 Windows should detect the chip and automatically download the driver.
 If you cannot see your device in the device manager, please download manually the driver from this link: Silicon Labs driver.
-Then click on the upload button on the bottom bar.

 Upload a project